larryhastings/correlate/README.md

 the order in which particular men ask particular women, the pattern of resulting *maybe* and *no* responses will change.

-* Second, the *last* maybe said by each woman is always, effectively, a *yes*.
+* Second, the *last* "maybe" said by each woman is always, effectively, a *yes*.

-Now, we iterate backwards through this list of matches, and the first time we see any particular woman reply *maybe*, we change that answer to a *yes.*
+So let's iterate backwards through this list of matches, and the first time we see any particular woman reply *maybe*, we change that answer to a *yes.*

-Next, observe that we can swap any two adjacent operations--with one important caveat.
-We must maintain an invariant: for every woman `X`, for every operation containing `X` that happens after `X` says *yes*, `X` must say *no.*
+Next: observe that we can swap any two adjacent operations--with one important caveat.
+We must maintain this invariant: for every woman `X`, for every operation containing `X` that happens after `X` says *yes*, `X` must say *no.*